MiquelMarinoEspinosa/Parrot-Refactoring-Kata/README.md

     - Refactor test to use classes `construct` directly and remove `Parrot` abstract class, may be turn it into an interface
 - Refactor extract `european parrot tests` into a new class called `EuropeanParrotTest`
 - Refactor replace `factory method` to `construct` method at `EuropeanParrotTest`
-- Refactor extect `african parrot tests` into a new class called `AfricanParrotTest`
+- Refactor extract `african parrot tests` into a new class called `AfricanParrotTest`
+- Refactor `AfricanParrotTest` to use `AfricanParrot construct` method instead of `Parrot factory method`